 How to Wear Booties with Non-Skinny Jeans

-In this section, I’ll discuss how to wear booties with mom jeans, straight leg jeans, cropped flares, and long flares.
+In this section, I’ll discuss how to wear booties with mom jeans, straight-leg jeans, cropped flares, and long flares.

-I could be wrong in making this gross generalization, but I feel like wider leg jeans are just recently a thing like in the last 2 years.
+I could be wrong in making this gross generalization, but I feel like wider leg jeans are just recently a thing like in the last few years.
 Maybe it’s just me, but I didn’t own a pair of mom jeans until the 90s started coming back in style towards the end of 2017.
 And now I have a pair of mom jeans, boyfriend jeans, straight-leg jeans (wider than skinny), AND some flared jeans too!

 With all these additional types of jean hems being in vogue, we’re now presented with a new challenge of figuring out how to best wear booties with each style in a way that’s flattering and looks pulled together.
-In this section, I want to discuss how to wear booties with all the different types of non-skinny jeans I’ve been wearing recently.
+So, in this section, I want to discuss how to wear booties with all the different types of non-skinny jeans I’ve been wearing recently.

 How To Wear Booties With Mom Jeans

 I usually loathe mom jeans.
 I just don’t think they look that great on my frame because not only am I short but my legs are super short too for my body!
-But even still, I wanted to discuss mom jeans because they’re super in style right now.
+But even still, I want to discuss mom jeans because they’re super in style right now.

-In my experience, I’ve found that a skinny and high shaft (like sock booties) tend to look the best with mom jeans.
+In my experience, I’ve found that a skinny and high shaft (like sock booties) tends to look the best with mom jeans.
 The contrast of the wide leg and skinny bootie shaft makes for a great, flattering combo!